rizky-pm/todone/README.md

 - Form validation (Zod + React Hook Form)
 - Smart data caching (React Query)
 - Minimalist and modern responsive design UI
+- Access task from any device and any where